 If you want to study up on this type of furniture before you head out shopping again, look for a copy of Furniture of the Depression Era by Robert W.

-and Harriett Swedberg for Collector Books (now out of print but available through online booksellers).
+and Harriett Swedberg for Collector Books (now out of print but available through used booksellers online).
 In addition to a price guide, which may or may not be accurate depending on where you’re doing your furniture hunting, this illustrated reference includes a wealth of information on dating, manufacturers, and the identification of wood veneers used during the period.

 Speaking of Wood Veneers

-Yes, Depression-era furniture makers employed lots of veneer work.
+Yes, Depression-era furniture makers employed lots of veneer work in their pieces.
 Manufacturers had to make furniture appealing to consumers while keeping costs down during lean financial times.
 Layering a thin slice of attractive veneer over wood of lesser quality offered a way to accomplish this objective.
 As long as it is in good condition, there's nothing wrong with purchasing a piece made with veneers.

 However, according to the Swedbergs, actually identifying what types of woods and veneers were used during the depression era can be complicated by the fact that many different kinds of bleaches, stains, and fillers were used to change the characteristics of the wood.
 And, many styles were copied from those popular in the 17th, 18th and 19th centuries throughout the Depression years.
 Some are exact replicas, which can only be identified by closely examining the woods used.
 Others have slightly modified characteristics that make identification somewhat easier.